MaximumPigs/maximumpigs.github.io/_posts-drafts/2025-01-18-detection-engineering-where-to-start.md

 Before we can start, we need intel.
 Intel is everywhere, every major cyber security vendor is posting intelligence - but generally not the intel we need for this exercise.

 The type of intel often plastered all over the internet could be regarded as strategic intelligence, it tells a broad story about general threats to assist decision makers in directing their efforts.
 This type of intelligence doesn't do too much to help us detect malicious activity though.
-The kind of intel we need is Operational intelligence.
+The kind of intel we need is Tactical intelligence.

-Operational intelligence is highly technical in nature, and it provides highly specific details of a threat actors Tactics, Techniques and Procedures (TTPs) which makes it perfect for identifying malicious activity within an environment.
+Tactical intelligence is highly technical in nature, and it provides highly specific details of a threat actors Tactics, Techniques and Procedures (TTPs) which makes it perfect for identifying malicious activity within an environment.

-There are two common places we can obtain Operational intelligence.
+There are two common places we can obtain Tactical intelligence.

 1) By being on the receiving end of an attack in progress.
 1) By studying the events of a victim who has been attacked.